gregcusack/gossip-sim/README.md

 ## Thoughts
-- Need to create two separate modules maybe.
+- [x] Need to create two separate methods maybe.
 One for reading from a URL and one for reading from file
+- [ ]